mobilespace/daug-mobile/README.md

 - [x] Edit Profile Screen - Make **`PUT`** request to **`/api/users/:userId`** to update a user's profile information
 	- [x] :star: **Bonus:** Use `DeviceEventEmitter` to emit `user_profile_updated` event once user data is updated
 - [x] Setup Authentication flow for app using `AsyncStorage`.
 Once the user has logged in then take them to home page each time they open the app again

+## Wrap up

+### Objectives

+- Add UI polish, tie up loose end and add remaining functionality
+- Update Readme with app details and publish Expo app for demo
+- Serve as an React Native app that you can showcase on your porfolio

+### TODO
+- [ ] Add Like, Comment and Follow API functionality
+- [ ] Add Camera functionality to Create Post screen
+- [ ] Clean up and format `README.MD` to showcase app - [follow this template](https://github.com/mobilespace/MobileGuides/blob/master/showcase_app_readme.md)
+- [x] :star: **Bonus:** Add phone number UI to Edit Profile screen
-- [ ] Use Redux to share state between tab bar & screens
+- [x] :star: **Bonus:** Use Redux to share state between tab bar & screens
 - [ ] Add working gif of app to `README.MD`

 ### Demo

 ## Submission